Financial-Times/dotcom-page-kit/examples/express-app/readme.md

 # example express-app

-Example express app for developing anvil middleware.
+An example express app for developing anvil middleware.

+### Usage

-Include your middleware as a dependency of the express-app in package.json
+Include your middleware as a dependency of the express-app in package.json.
 ```
 "devDependencies": {
   "file:../../packages/anvil-middleware-my-middleware"
 }
 ```

-Require your middleware in app.js
+Require your middleware in app.js.

 ```
 const myMiddleware = require('@financial-times/anvil-middleware-my-middleware')